 Suite Pieces – 1038 New York Avenue, Huntington Station – Our friend Elissa has been talking about this vintage furniture and decorative paint boutique since it opened!
 Beautiful stuff, plus they have workshops, events, and all sorts of supplies to make all that’s old new again

 Superior Travel – Lois Howes of Superior Travel is a globetrotter herself and loves making dreams come true.
+We know travel is tough right now, but she's ready to plan for when it's time!!!
 She is also an important part of the Friends of Freeport NY the Long Island Arts Council at Freeport, the Freeport Chamber of Commerce, the Nassau Council of Chambers of Commerce and Friends of LI: Communities helping communities post-Sandy.
 We are grateful!

 TrainLand, is located at 293 Sunrise Highway in Lynbrook.
 This shop, which started in Pete Bianco's basement in 1968, now boasts being the America's largest discount train store.
 Folks strongly recommend visiting the store if you can, but are also very happy with their online ordering system.